datoptron/datoptron-website/_pages/mint.md

            <h3>Remediate </h3>
           <p>
           MINT is being used to publish metadata in XML, JSON or RDFS/OWL according to the mechanism and usage.
-Typical scenarios include an OAI-PMH repository for XML records, SPARQL endpoints for triple stores, Lucene-based indexes for search engines and Restful or Restless APIs for third party services.
+Typical scenarios include an OAI-PMH repository for XML records, SPARQL endpoints for triple stores, Lucene-based indexes for search engines and RESTful APIs for third party services.
           </p>

         </div>